MicrosoftDocs/visualstudio-docs/docs/msbuild/customize-your-build.md

 - Define targets in *.targets* files.
 However, if the *.targets* file is imported by an SDK, remember that this scenario makes overriding the target more difficult because the user's project doesn't have a place to override it by default.

-- Is possible, prefer customizing properties at evaluation time over changing properties inside a target.
+- If possible, prefer customizing properties at evaluation time over changing properties inside a target.
 This guideline makes it easier to load a project and understand what it's doing.

 ## MSBuildProjectExtensionsPath